sequelize/sequelize/docs/docs/associations.md

 Association scopes allow you to place a scope (a set of default attributes for `get` and `create`) on the association.
 Scopes can be placed both on the associated model (the target of the association), and on the through table for n:m relations.

 #### 1:m
-Assume we have tables Comment, Post and Image.
+Assume we have tables Comment, Post, and Image.
 A comment can be associated to either an image or a post via `commentable_id` and `commentable` - we say that Post and Image are `Commentable`

 ```js
 this.Comment = this.sequelize.define('comment', {